UniMelbHumanRoboticsLab/UBO-CORC-ROS2/README.md

 # UBO-CORC-ROS2
-ROS2 integration into CORC stateMachine for Upper Body Orthosis
+CORC stateMachine for Upper Body Orthosis with ROS2 integration